jmschrei/pomegranate/README.md

 pomegranate
 ==========

 pomegranate is a package for graphical models and Bayesian statistics for Python, implemented in cython.
+It grew out of the [YAHMM](https://github.com/jmschrei/yahmm) package, where many of the components used could be rearranged to do other cool things.
 It currently supports:

 * Probability Distributions
 * Finite State Machines
 * Hidden Markov Models
 * Discrete Bayesian Networks

-The hidden Markov model implementation is from the [YAHMM](https://github.com/jmschrei/yahmm).
-While developing it (with the help of other talented contributors), I noticed it may be useful to break it into components and build other cool graphical models with it, and so I'm presently working on that!

 ## Installation

 I am currently having issues getting pomgranate to be pip installable, stemming from the use of multiple cython files.
 If anyone knows the fix, please submit a working pull request and I will send you a picture of a pomegranate and other assorted fruit of varying deliciousness.

-However, cloning the repo or downloading the zip and manually moving the files into your site-packages folder does appear to work!
+However, cloning the repo or downloading the zip and manually moving the files into your site-packages folder does work.

 ## Contributing